Works by Jean Fréour: "Le Bon Pasteur"

 The Saint-Sauveur church in Bouvron, Loire-Atlantique suffered much war damage in the 1939-1945 war and in 1955 Fréour created a high relief sculpture entitled "Le Bon Pasteur" for the church façade.

 The Breton calvary

-This sculpture in the Saint-Charles de Potyze French military cemetery in Ypres is arguably Fréours best known work.
+This sculpture in the Saint-Charles de Potyze French military cemetery in Ypres is Fréours best known work.
 It is a war memorial and in Belgium but uses the Breton calvary to remind us of the sacrifice made by all the soldiers of Breton in the 1914-1918 war as well as all those buried in the cemetery.

 Fréour's sculpture in the Saint-Charles de Potyze French military cemetery.

 Fréour's sculpture in the Saint-Charles de Potyze French military cemetery.

 Fréour's sculpture in the Saint-Charles de Potyze French military cemetery.

 Fréour's sculpture in the Saint-Charles de Potyze French military cemetery.

 Anne de Bretagne

 This famous Jean Fréour bronze is located in the Château des ducs de Bretagne.